 - Do the study and collect the data

 - Analyze the data and draw significant conclusions

 - Present and publish your research

-You can also find complementary support for the research development process at http://www.fullerton.edu/research/.
+Find complementary support for the research development process at the Titan Research Gateway.